 While we recommend all contractors eventually develop a polished and professional website, you shouldn’t let this hold you back from getting started.

 While you’re still setting up as a contractor, take advantage of websites like Upwork and Fiverr.
 These platforms act as a marketplace to help contractors find projects, communicate with clients, and get paid.

-While the pay might not be that high, and you will need to give a cut to the service provider, these platforms are still a good way for connecting with clients and building your portfolio.
+The pay might not be that high initially, and you will need to give a cut to the service provider, but these platforms are still a good way for connecting with clients and building your portfolio.